4 Examples to Understand VBA For Each Loop [Cells, Arrays]

 VBA-For-Next-Exit

-You can see, only two languages are displayed.
+You can see that only two languages are displayed.

 How to omit only the current iteration solution

 Though the continue statement is not available in VBA, as in other programming languages.
-We can omit the current element (without executing any code) by using another way (which is the purpose of continue).
+We can omit the current element (without executing any code) by using another way (which is the purpose of the continue statement).

 So, again consider our array that has four languages.